Tianyu Chen

 selected publications

-1. ICLR 2026
+1. ICML 2026

 EdiVal-Agent: An Object-Centric Framework for Automated, Scalable, Fine-Grained Evaluation of Multi-Turn Editing